radiantearth/stac-api-spec/fragments/filter/README.md

 ## Limitations of Item Search

 OAFeat defines a limited set of filtering capabilities.
-Filtering can only be done over a single collection and with only a bbox and datetime parameter.
+Filtering can only be done over a single collection and with only a single `bbox` (rectangular spatial filter) parameter and a single datetime (instant or interval) parameter.

 The STAC Item Search specification extends the functionality of OAFeat in a few key ways:
 - It allows cross-collection filtering, whereas OAFeat only allows filtering within a single collection. (`collections` parameter, accepting 0 or more collections)